opensearch-project/documentation-website/_field-types/mapping-parameters/analyzer.md

 # `analyzer`

-The `analyzer` mapping parameter is used to define the text analysis process that applies to a text field during both indexing and searching operations.
+The `analyzer` mapping parameter is used to define the text analysis process that applies to a text field during both index and search operations.

 The key functions of the `analyzer` mapping parameter are: